Denfert-Rochereau station (Paris Métro): Platforms

 The platforms of the two lines, established on a curve, each with two platforms separated by the tracks of the metro and the roof is elliptic.
-The platforms of Line 6 are arranged in the Andreu-Motte style with two orange luminous railing, benches, tympanums and outlets of the flat brown tile corridors and Motte orange seats.
+The platforms of Line 6 are arranged in the Andreu-Motte style with two orange luminous railing, benches, tunnel exits and outlets of the flat brown tile corridors and Motte orange seats.
 It is therefore one of the few stations still presenting the Andreu-Motte style in its entirety.
-This arrangement is paired with the white beveled ceramic tiles, which cover the walls and the vault.
-The advertising frames are metallic and the name of the station is written in capital letters on enamelled plates.
+This arrangement is paired with the white bevelled ceramic tiles, which cover the walls and the vault.
+The advertising frames are metallic, and the name of the station is written in capital letters on enamelled plates.
 In 2017, the platforms of Line 4 were under construction.

 Bus and other connections

-The station is served by lines 38, 59, 64, 68, 88, 216, Orlybus and the OpenTour tourist line of the RATP Bus Network and, at night, by the N14, N21 and N122 lines of the Noctilien network.
+The station is served by lines 38, 59, 64, 68, 88, and 216 of the RATP Bus Network and, at night, by the N14, N21 and N122 lines of the Noctilien network.

 The station is also connected to the RER B at the Denfert-Rochereau station.
 This station, opened in 1846, was initially the northern terminus of the Ligne de Sceaux.